-The assessment program should necessarily help the University effectively accomplish its mission and goals through the development of valid, reliable assessment tools.
-Assessment efforts focus on improving student learning through input from all members of the University community.
-These efforts should result in improvement of student learning by providing feedback to stakeholders concerning curricula, instruction and student support services.
-Effective assessment demonstrates an institutional commitment to learning and is not simply a matter of compliance.
+The Assessment Program reports data on how the University effectively accomplishes its mission and goals through the development of valid, reliable assessment tools.
+Assessment efforts generate data on student learning through input from all members of the University community.
+These efforts are designed to result in improvement of student learning by providing feedback to stakeholders concerning curricula, instruction and student support services.
+Effective assessment demonstrates that Concord's commitment to learning is not simply a matter of compliance.